 - Limited Scope of Analysis: Price point analysis focuses primarily on pricing-related factors and may not capture the full range of influences on consumer behaviour.
 Other factors such as product quality, brand reputation, marketing efforts, and customer service can also impact purchasing decisions.
 Ignoring these factors in the analysis could result in incomplete insights and suboptimal pricing strategies.

 - Dynamic Market Conditions: The retail market is constantly evolving, with changing consumer preferences, competitive dynamics, and market trends.
 Price point analysis relies on historical data and assumptions, which may not fully account for these dynamic market conditions.
 If the analysis is based on outdated or inaccurate data, it may lead to ineffective pricing strategies that do not align with current market realities.

 Below you will find answers to common questions

-At which price point should we introduce a new product to maximize sales?
+At which price point should we introduce a new product to maximise sales?

 How should we adjust prices during a promotional campaign to achieve the desired sales increase?

 Adjusting prices during a promotional campaign requires careful consideration of various factors.
 First, assess the price elasticity of the products involved to understand how sensitive customer demand is to price changes.
 Identify the desired sales increase target and calculate the pricing adjustment required to achieve that goal.
 Additionally, analyse the impact of the promotional pricing on profitability, considering factors like increased sales volume, potential cannibalisation of regular-priced products, and the overall campaign budget.
 Balancing these factors will help determine the appropriate price adjustments during the promotional period to achieve the desired sales increase while maintaining profitability.